Belfast Summer School in Ancient Languages 2025

 The 10th Belfast Summer School in Ancient Languages will take place in June/July 2025.

 The virtual summer school will take place from Monday 30th June until Friday 11th July.
 Classes will be available in Latin and Classical Greek at all levels, as well as an Introduction to Epic.
 The virtual summer school is a continuous two week course, If students wish to attend for one week only, it is advised that they enrol for the first week.
-Class times are 1pm-4pm, with a break for independent study between 2pm and 3pm.
+Generally, class times are 1pm-4pm, with a break for independent study between 2pm and 3pm, but click here for details of each online class.
+The total class time for all language classes is 20 hours over the two weeks of the summer school.

 The in-person summer school will be at Queen’s University Belfast from Monday 21st July until Friday 25th July, and classes will be available in Latin and Classical Greek at all levels.
 We welcome students from the age of 14, however, those aged under 18 are required to be accompanied by an adult chaperone at the in-person summer school.